-- The Owl-Knowing One: A knowledge spirit, so it pretty much comes with the territory.
+- The Owl-Knowing One: A knowledge spirit, so it comes with the territory.
 However, he is woefully misinformed when it comes to human technology within the last 70 years.

 - Pride: Is so secure in his knowledge, that he constantly makes stupid mistakes by underestimating or misjudging the actions of others.

 - Sanity Slippage: His library is now extremely dilapidated, and being cut off from the physical world has left him with out of date or with nonsensical information which he doesn't question.
-His behavior is also more agitated, and willingly supports Unalaq and Vaatu.
+His behavior is also more agitated, and he willingly supports Unalaq.

 Voiced by: Greg Baldwin

-Late uncle of Zuko and namesake of Zuko's grandson Iroh.
-Has lived in the Spirit World since about 30 years after the original series.
-He helps guide Korra while she's in the Spirit World.
+The late uncle of Zuko and namesake of Zuko's grandson Iroh.
+Thanks to his trip to the Spirit World in his mortal life and his large amount of spirituality in general, he transcended to live in the Spirit World since about 30 years after the original series.
+Now he helps guide Korra whenever she is in the Spirit World.

 - Ascended to a Higher Plane of Existence: The nature of his "death" is unclear, but he did state that when his work was done in the material world he chose to let his soul depart and live in the spirit world.
 In any case, his body is certainly long dead by now.

 - Big Fun: He still likes to have a joke and laugh.
-And he notes, one downside of the spirit world is he cannot loose his gut.
+As he notes, one downside of the Spirit World is that he cannot lose his gut.

 - Cool Old Guy: As much as ever.
 The first thing he does after finding Korra is take her to a tea party to give advice.